 (v) Other procedures to estimate emissions specifically approved by the Reviewing Authority.

-Current Actual Emission: Current actual emissions for a pollutant is expressed in tpy and generally is calculated by multiplying the actual hourly emissions rate in pounds per hour (lbs/hr) times actual hours operated (which is the number of hours in a year) and dividing by 2,000 (which is the number of pounds in a ton).

-For an existing air pollution source (permitted and unpermitted) that operated prior to the application submittal, the current actual emissions are the actual rate of emissions for the preceding calendar year and must be calculated using the actual operating hours, production rates, in-place control equipment, and types of materials processed, stored, or combusted during the preceding calendar year.
-The emission estimates must be based upon actual test data or, in the absence of such data, upon procedures acceptable to the Reviewing Authority.

-Current Allowable Emissions: Current allowable emissions for a pollutant is expressed in tpy and generally is calculated by multiplying the allowed hourly emissions rate in pounds per hour (lbs/hr) times allowed hours (which is the number of hours in a year) and dividing by 2,000 (which is the number of pounds in a ton).

-“Allowed” means the source is restricted by permit conditions that limit its emissions and are enforceable as a practical matter (i.e., allowable emissions).
-The allowable emissions for any emissions unit are calculated considering any emissions limitations that are enforceable as a practical matter on the unit’s PTE.

-For an existing permitted air pollution source that operated prior to the application submittal, the current allowable emissions are the allowable rate of emissions for the preceding calendar year and must be calculated using the permitted operating hours, production rates, in-place control equipment, and types of materials processed, stored, or combusted during the preceding calendar year.

-For an existing air pollution source that does not have an established allowable emissions level prior to the modification must report the pre-change uncontrolled emissions.

 Post-Change Allowable Emissions: A source’s allowable emissions for a pollutant is expressed in tpy and generally is calculated by multiplying the allowed hourly emissions rate in pounds per hour (lbs/hr) times allowed hours (which is the number of hours in a year) and dividing by 2,000 (which is the number of pounds in a ton).

-Item 7 - New construction projects that have the potential to emit GHG emissions of at least 100,000 tpy CO2e and 100 or 250 tpy on a mass basis, modifications at existing PSD facilities that increase GHG emissions by at least 75,000 tpy CO2e and minor sources that increase GHG emissions by at least 100,000 tpy CO2e and 100 or 250 tpy on a mass basis are subject to PSD permitting requirements, even if they do not significantly increase emissions of any other pollutant.
+Item 5 - New construction projects that have the potential to emit GHG emissions of at least 100,000 tpy CO2e and 100 or 250 tpy on a mass basis, modifications at existing PSD facilities that increase GHG emissions by at least 75,000 tpy CO2e and minor sources that increase GHG emissions by at least 100,000 tpy CO2e and 100 or 250 tpy on a mass basis are subject to PSD permitting requirements, even if they do not significantly increase emissions of any other pollutant.
 As such, any requested limits to avoid PSD must take into account greenhouse gases.